-Incase you didn't know, the Google Page Experience Update is landing in May 2021.
+Incase you didn't know, the Google Page Experience Update is landing in May 2021 (it has since been rescheduled from May to mid-June 2021).
 So what does that mean for development teams?
 What can be done to prepare for the new algorithm and what actions should be taken before then?

 In simple terms, there are six main areas to focus on to ensure your site is ready for the update, with the top three referred to as Google's "Core Web Vitals".
 Let's go into further detail with those: